sabbir-subhan/appium-Python/README.md

 - go to OCA web page - Settings - Settings - Security tab and in section Mobile, uncheck "Encrypt saved data in the app" and "Block jailbroken/rooted devices from using the app"

 ### for TC: QuickAccessButtons
-- create quick access buttons - see task OCAMOB-48 prepare Lodging Agency named: "contact_group_for_tests" and configure Quick Access buttons for mobile app, Login to OCA server>Click on Settings>Mobile Quick access Buttons>Add Quick Access buttons (see task in Jira), remember to firstly open some link on device/emulator - Android will ask witch browser You want to use
+- create quick access buttons - see task OCAMOB-48 prepare Lodging Agency named: "contact_group_for_tests" - - create Lodging agency named: "contact_group_for_tests" -- create new contact group and add "Agency" option to it, and configure Quick Access buttons for mobile app, Login to OCA server>Click on Settings>Mobile Quick access Buttons>Add Quick Access buttons (see task in Jira), remember to firstly open some link on device/emulator - Android will ask witch browser You want to use

 ### for TC: SentCommunication